-A sampling of disputes over the last year that were resolved with the help of BoatUS Consumer Protection
+A sampling of disputes that were resolved with the help of BoatUS Consumer Protection

-It's a route for boaters along the Intracoastal Waterway, but the ICW's magenta line is sorely in need of an update
+It's a route for boaters along the ICW, but the magenta line is sorely in need of an update

 Hungry for history but don't fancy sailing blue water to get the taste of it?
 Don't worry.
 You can have front-row seats for the bicentennial reenactment of the Battle of Lake Erie this fall.
 The lake will be alive with tall ships as up to 18 will visit U.S. and Canadian ports around the lake this August.
 On Labor Day weekend, August 30 to September 1, the armada will converge on Put-in-Bay on South Bass Island, where organizers hope a fleet of 1,000 private boats will join a "fleet parade" with U.S. Navy and Coast Guard vessels.
 (A $75 fee per-boat helps support the festivities.)